Top 12 Virtualization Engineer Skills to Put on Your Resume

 4. XenServer

-XenServer is an open-source virtualization platform, based on the Xen hypervisor, designed for efficient management of Windows and Linux virtual servers.
+XenServer (now Citrix Hypervisor) is a virtualization platform built on the Xen hypervisor, used for managing Windows and Linux server workloads.

 Why It's Important